Doctors concerned kids missed routine vaccinations during pandemic

-ST. LOUIS (KTVI) – A report from the Centers for Disease Control and Prevention (CDC) shows many children are still behind on routine vaccinations — including measles, mumps, and rubella — after their parents canceled medical appointments in the early months of the pandemic.
+ST. LOUIS , Mo.
+KTVI) – A report from the Centers for Disease Control and Prevention (CDC) shows many children are still behind on routine vaccinations — including measles, mumps, and rubella — after their parents canceled medical appointments in the early months of the pandemic.

 The American Academy of Pediatrics has endorsed the CDC’s recently released recommended catch-up schedule, and pediatricians across the country hope parents act quickly to help keep rare infections at bay.